anaclette/TheMovieDB/README.md

 # Movies app [WIP]

-Movies app using ADB Movies API.
+Movies app using The Movie DB API.
 It will be under construction for a few weeks from now.
 For this app I mean to enhance design patterns and to achieve the implementation of a carousel as well as other common features such as pagination, modal and animated layout.
 And I finally aim to try RTK query for data fetching.

 ## Built with